Work status: HR guide

 In the Uber case, the main issue was whether the drivers were in business themselves or working for Uber.
 The Supreme Court held that the drivers who were providing their services through the Uber app were workers and therefore entitled to the National Minimum Wage, paid annual leave and other protections.
 The Court did not accept that Uber acted as an agent for the drivers.
 The Court found that there were a number of elements of control over the drivers by Uber which meant that the drivers were workers rather than independent contractors.
 The Court also re-emphasised that when determining worker status it is important to look beyond the written contractual documentation and consider the reality of the relationship.

 Again the work or service must be done by the person under contract, but there also needs to be an element of control present.
-Control could mean, for instance, whether the person is subject to an internal disciplinary policy or, say, whether the person has to wear a uniform.
+Control could mean, for instance, whether the person is subject to an internal disciplinary policy or, for example, whether the person has to wear a uniform.
 There may be other factors to consider too.

 Criticism of working practices, particularly relating to people working in the gig economy and on zero-hours contracts, led to a review by Matthew Taylor.
 In his report, published back on 11 July 2017, he put forward various proposals.